lesterchan/wp-postviews/README.md

 * I spent most of my free time creating, updating, maintaining and supporting these plugins, if you really love my plugins and could spare me a couple of bucks, I will really appericiate it.
 If not feel free to use it without any obligations.

 ## Changelog
+### Version 1.65 (02-06-2013)
+* FIXED: Views not showing in WP-Admin if "Display Options" is not set to "Display to everyone"

 ### Version 1.64 (31-05-2013)
 * NEW: Using Enqueue Script For WP_CACHE Enabled Sites.
 Props Crowd Favourite
 * FIXED: Viewcounter always display eventhough "display to registered users only" is set